 23. Use the Pomodoro technique

 The Pomodoro technique is an oft-touted method used for scheduling cuts your time into work and break sections.
-The standard work timer goes for 25 minutes with shorter and longer breaks between.
+The standard work focus timer goes for 25 minutes with shorter and longer breaks between.
 Many people can focus for longer than the standard timer and should consider adjusting the time to accommodate.
 You can also line up the sections of time to fit into current time blocks dedicated to Focus Time.

 24. Make an email a conversation